Sonic4D: Spatial Audio Generation for Immersive 4D Scene Exploration: Methods

-\textit{In this image, there is a possible sound source.
-Please find it and estimate its position.
-The only value you need to return is the position of the sound source in the format [x0, y0, x1, y1].
-Do not include any text other than that.}

-and feed, frame by frame, the source video $\bm{V}^s$ together with the prompt into GroundingGPT~\cite{li2024groundinggpt}.
+Concretely, as shown in Fig.~\ref{fig:pipeline}, we craft a textual prompt and feed the source video $\bm{V}^s$ frame by frame together with the prompt into GroundingGPT~\cite{li2024groundinggpt}.
 Assuming the grounding result for the $i$‑th frame $\bm{I}_i^s$ is represented by a bounding box $[x_0, y_0, x_1, y_1]$, we define the sound source pixel coordinates as the center of this bounding box, \textit{i.e.}:

 where $W$ and $H$ are the width and height of $\bm{V}^s$.
 Let $d_i = \bm{D}(u_i, v_i)$ denote the depth at pixel $(u_i, v_i)$.
 Then the 3D point of the sound source in camera coordinate system corresponding to frame $i$ is given by